ltcmelo/psychec/README.md

 ## Library and API

 Psyche-C is implemented as a library.
-Its native API is in C++ (APIs for other languages are [on the way](https://github.com/ltcmelo/psychec/issues/112)).
+Its native API is in C++ (APIs for other languages are [planned](https://github.com/ltcmelo/psychec/issues/112)).

 ```cpp
 void analyse(const SourceText& srcText, const FileInfo& fi)